-During fiscal 1998, the Company used cash of approximately \$256,000 in its operations compared to approximately \$173,000 in fiscal 1997.
-One-time tap fee revenue received in fiscal 1997 and an increase in general and administrative expenses accounted for the increase in cash used for operations in fiscal 1998.
-Based on budgeted operating costs, it is anticipated that a similar level of cash will be used in the Company's general and administration operations during fiscal 1999.
+During fiscal 1999, operating activities provided cash of approximately \$779,000, compared to using cash of approximately \$256,000 in fiscal 1998.
+Proceeds from construction revenue received in fiscal 1999 accounted for the improvement in cash flow from operations in fiscal 1999.
+Budgeted construction costs, are anticipated to increase during fiscal 2000 with the completion of the water and wastewater systems for the Model Facility.
+The Company expects billings in excess of estimated costs will provide sufficient revenues to complete the construction of the Model Facility's water and wastewater systems.
+Budgeted operating costs are expected to remain the same and it is anticipated that a similar level of cash will be used in the Company's general and administration operations during fiscal 2000.